YottaDB/YDBDoc/ProgrammersGuide/functions.rst

 * Unsigned numbers in the range 0 through 0xFFFFFFFFFFFFFFFF (64-bit unsigned integers) can be converted.
 Decimal return values greater than 999999999999999999 (18 decimal digits, YottaDB's maximum numeric size) are returned as strings.
 * Hexadecimal numbers are always converted to positive decimal numbers.
-* As conversion from hexadecimal numbers preceded by "-" to decimal is not considered meaningful, if the number to be converted is a “negative” hexadecimal number (e.g., "-F"), the result is 0.
+* As conversion from hexadecimal numbers preceded by "-" to decimal is not considered meaningful, if the number to be converted is a "negative" hexadecimal number (e.g., "-F"), the result is 0.
 * Conversion from negative decimal numbers to hexadecimal returns the hexadecimal value of the 2's complement of the number, e.g., the value of $ZCONVERT(-23,"DEC","HEX") is "E9"

 ++++++++++++++++++++++++